anoux/python_coding/README.md

 ### Packages
 - A package is a set of modules.
 The presence of the __init.py__ file finally makes up the package.

+### Dependencies
+Adependency is a phenomenon that appears every time you're going to use a piece of software that relies on other software.
+`pip` can discover, identift and resolve all dependencies